viamrobotics/docs/docs/appendix/contributing.md

 ---
-title: "Contributing to the docs"
+title: "Contributing to the Docs"
 linkTitle: "Contributing to the docs"
 weight: 99
 type: "docs"